lukasz-tuz/rgb-butterfly/README.md

-# hexalight-controller
+# lowpolylight-controller

-Controller for hexalight panels.
+Controller for lowpolylight panels.